Aditya-Karanth/Data-Science/911 Calls_Exploratory Data Analysis/README.md

-The data for this project is takem from kaggle "Emergency - 911 Calls", which contains approximately 660k data points.
+The data for this project is taken from kaggle "Emergency - 911 Calls", which contains approximately 660k data points.

 In this work, I have explored and feature engineered few columns